G7 urges China to press Russia to end war in Ukraine, respect Taiwan's status, fair trade rules | Law-Order

 G7 urges China to press Russia to end war in Ukraine, respect Taiwan's status, fair trade rules

+The Group of Seven wealthy democracies united in urging China to pressure its strategic partner Russia to end its war on Ukraine and resolve territorial disputes peacefully, and China lashed back.In a joint statement, the G7 leaders emphasized they did not want to harm China and were seeking constructive and stable relations with Beijing, recognizing the importance of engaging candidly with and expressing our concerns directly to China.We call on China to press Russia to stop its military aggression, and immediately, completely and unconditionally withdraw its troops from Ukraine, said the statement Saturday.

-The Group of Seven wealthy democracies united Saturday in urging China to pressure its strategic partner Russia to end its war on Ukraine.
+The Group of Seven wealthy democracies united in urging China to pressure its strategic partner Russia to end its war on Ukraine and resolve territorial disputes peacefully, and China lashed back.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)